Futaleufu, one of the Chilean capitals of Adventure Tourism

 Image: Ilustre Municipalidad de Futaleufu

-The town and commune of Futaleufu are located in the Province of Palena, Región de Los Lagos (Region of the Lakes), also known as the Tenth Region of Chile.
-Its estimated population of 2000 inhabitants is engaged in livestock, agriculture, handicrafts and since the last decades also in tourism, which has experienced enormous growth.
-This is due to wonderful landscapes and the rafting and kayak descents of the Futaleufu River, considered among the three best rivers in the World for its Class V rapids.
-The sources that feed this water course are lakes Amutui Quimei and Futalafquen, located in Los Alerces National Park of the Argentine province of Chubut.
-Futaleufu also has the best white waters ideal for the practice of Fly Fishing.
+The town and municipality of Futaleufú are located in the Province of Palena, Región de Los Lagos (Region of the Lakes), also known as the Tenth Region of Chile.
+Its estimated population of 2,000 residents is engaged in livestock, agriculture, handicrafts, and, in recent decades, tourism, which has experienced tremendous growth.
+This is due to its stunning landscapes and the rafting and kayaking descents of the Futaleufú River, considered among the top three rivers in the world for its Class V rapids.
+The river is fed by Lake Amutui Quimei and Lake Futalafquén, located in Los Alerces National Park in the Argentine province of Chubut.
+Futaleufú also offers some of the best whitewater for fly fishing.

-The intricate geography of the area also favors the Photographic Tours and the practice of other activities such as horseback riding and hiking through different trails, mountain biking, canoeing along the Rio Espolon, canyoning in remote gorges, kayaking in the various lakes, mountaineering and flora and fauna watching.
-You may have the opportunity to visit the Futaleufu National Reserve, one of the most attractive areas near the Carretera Austral, located 10 km of the homonymous village, in the place called Las Escalas, created for the protection of the mountain range cypress (Austrocedrus chilensis) and the Huemul (South Andean Deer), a mammal in danger of extinction, which together with the Condor, is part of the Chilean National Coat of Arms.
+The area's complex geography also supports photographic tours and a range of other activities, such as horseback riding and hiking on various trails, mountain biking, canoeing on the Río Espolón, canyoning in remote gorges, kayaking on several lakes, mountaineering, and wildlife observation.
+You may also have the opportunity to visit the Futaleufú National Reserve, one of the most attractive areas near the Carretera Austral, located 10 km from the town of the same name, at a place called Las Escalas.
+This reserve was created to protect the mountain cypress (Austrocedrus chilensis) and the huemul (South Andean deer), a mammal endangered and part of the Chilean national coat of arms, along with the Andean condor.

-The tourist activity in the town is relatively incipient, however there are several agencies with experienced professionals and high safety standards, to choose the excursions that interest you most.
+Tourism in the town is relatively new, but several agencies with experienced professionals and high safety standards offer a range of excursions to suit your interests.

 How to Get to Futaleufu